plocher/EagleTools/README.md

    Detector/1.0-Array/

-Create a new empty BRD instance in this new panel folder using the Eagle Control panel
+Create a new empty BRD instance in this new panel folder using the Eagle Control panel - and open it in EagleCad's board editor

    Detector/1.0-panel/Detector.brd